 Customer service software has made it possible for more and more companies to offer 24/7, real-time support across a variety of channels.
 And as these real-time interactions become common, more customers have developed an expectation for them.

 Once again, automation can go a long way toward helping your company reduce its response times and provide all-hours support without the need to hire more service reps.
+They can also reduce the number of angry customer emails you receive.
 From live chat tools to automated emails to chatbots, there are plenty of tools available today that can help your company meet these rising expectations.